Spotlight Lucky 15: four horses to back on Thursday

 - Nap of the day: best horse racing tips for the day's seven meetings

+- 'A 3lb rise won't be enough to stop him' - tips for all seven Racing League fixtures on night one at Yarmouth

-- The Punt Acca: Matt Rennie's three horse racing tips from Hamilton, Leicester and Leopardstown on Thursday
+- The Punt Acca: Matt Rennie's three horse racing tips from Sandown and the Racing League opener at Yarmouth

 - Thursday's free racing tips: six horses to consider putting in your multiple bets

-- Epsom Placepot tips: Paul Kealy's perm for the £50,000 guaranteed pool
+- Yarmouth Placepot tips: Harry Wilson serves up his perm for the £50,000 guaranteed pool

-- Scottie Scheffler Open Championship offer: get odds of 8-13 for McIlroy to finish in top 10 + £50 in free bets

-- Claim a total of £220 in free bets for The Open Championship 2024: exclusive betting offers

 - Nap of the day: best horse racing tips for the day's seven meetings

+- 'A 3lb rise won't be enough to stop him' - tips for all seven Racing League fixtures on night one at Yarmouth

-- The Punt Acca: Matt Rennie's three horse racing tips from Hamilton, Leicester and Leopardstown on Thursday
+- The Punt Acca: Matt Rennie's three horse racing tips from Sandown and the Racing League opener at Yarmouth

 - Thursday's free racing tips: six horses to consider putting in your multiple bets

-- Epsom Placepot tips: Paul Kealy's perm for the £50,000 guaranteed pool
+- Yarmouth Placepot tips: Harry Wilson serves up his perm for the £50,000 guaranteed pool

-- Scottie Scheffler Open Championship offer: get odds of 8-13 for McIlroy to finish in top 10 + £50 in free bets

-- Claim a total of £220 in free bets for The Open Championship 2024: exclusive betting offers